AdobeDocs/federated-audience-composition.en/help/start/faq.md

 +++Can I delete a custom uploaded audience?

-No, in the current version you cannot delete custom uploaded audiences. <!--that are not used in downstream activation directly in Audience Portal by simply selecting delete from the actions menu.
-Learn more in [Adobe Experience Platform documentation](https://experienceleague.adobe.com/en/docs/experience-platform/segmentation/faq#how-do-i-put-an-audience-in-the-deleted-state){target="_blank"}.-->
+No, in the current version you cannot delete custom uploaded audiences.-->

 +++